-In 2015, Standard Life founded an Independent Governance Committee (IGC) to work in the interests of its workplace personal pension scheme members.
-The main role of this committee is to assess the value for money provided by Standard Life Assurance Limited (SLAL) schemes.
+Standard Life's Independent Governance Committee (IGC) works in the interests of its workplace personal pension scheme members.
+The main role of this committee is to assess the value for money provided by Phoenix Life Limited schemes.

 On this page you'll be able to read the annual reports from the IGC, give your feedback and learn about committee members

 The IGC is committed to the development of stronger, higher-value pension products for anyone saving for retirement.
 They’re also here to:

 - Our annual report 2022

 If the committee agrees that value for money isn’t being provided, it will raise this with Standard Life for their consideration.

 Throughout the process, if the IGC isn't satisfied with the responses received from Standard Life it will escalate this to the Financial Conduct Authority (FCA).
 We may also communicate our concerns to you and your employer.

 The IGC don't deal with individual complaints, but they do want and value your feedback.
 The IGC would like your views on your pension plan and the service you receive from Standard Life, which you can do by emailing IGC@standardlife.com